mattb20/Databases/README.md

 # User Stories

-As a user, who often visits the same websites, I would like to see a list of my bookmarks (Implemented) As a user, who wants easy access to a favourite website, I would like to create a bookmark (Currently implementing)
+As a user, who often visits the same websites, I would like to see a list of my bookmarks (Implemented)<br/>

+As a user, who wants easy access to a favourite website, I would like to create a bookmark (Currently implementing)